On this page we provide you answers and questions all about the hard- and software product portfolio.

 However, it is also recommended to install a CODESYS update first on a separate computer or in a VM in order to carry out initial tests.
 The project update should be done with a copy of the project and tested for function in general first.
 If all works out, the project copy can be set as the new main project.

-This question depends on how the project will be used after the update of CODESYS.
+With this question it depends on how the project is used after an update of the CODESYS version.

 The target can be described as a link between CODESYS and the Berghof plcs, which allows CODESYS to recognize a Berghof plc correctly and to communicate with it.
 Components of a target package are device descriptions for the plc, device descriptions for I/Os and device specific external executables or libraries for use in projects.
 The target is always linked to certain standard libraries of CODESYS which must be installed to be able to successfully log into a controller.
 For this reason, the target must always be used in conjunction with the matching CODESYS version.